JohnGun10/Calculator-program/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-To run the package you'll have to first download and install it by running this command on colab, jupyter notebook, terminal or docker:
+To run the package you'll have to first download and install it by running this command on colab, jupyter notebook, terminal:
 ``` python
 > pip install git+git://github.com/aurimas13/calculator
 ```